exonum/exonum-doc/src/glossary.md

 - information on a transaction specified by a hash
 - sending a transaction into the pool of uncommitted transactions and broadcasting it to other nodes
-- subscribing to block commit events.
+- subscribing to block and / or transaction commit events.

 ## Blockchain State